kaisadilla/azaria-blog/public/static/blog/making-azariadev-dev.md

 ---
-title: "Making azariadev.dev."
+title: "How I'm building this blog."
 category: "nextjs"
 created: 2025-03-04
 thumbnail: test-voxel.webp
-summary: Creating azariadev.dev from scratch in next.js.
+summary: "How I'm building this blog with Next.js, MDX, Mantine and SASS."
 ---
-#
+# The stack
+nextjs